Lester Holt: Other work

-Holt has made cameo appearances in the 1993 film The Fugitive; its 1998 sequel U.S. Marshals; and Primal Fear (1996); as well as on television shows, including playing himself in episodes of Law & Order: Special Victims Unit; the episode "Red, White, or Blue" of the series Due South; "Fate" of Early Edition and "A New Hope" of Warehouse 13.
+Holt has made cameo appearances in the 1993 film The Fugitive, its 1998 sequel U.S. Marshals, and Primal Fear (1996), as well as on television shows, playing himself in episodes of Law & Order: Special Victims Unit; the episode "Red, White, or Blue" of the series Due South; "Fate" of Early Edition and "A New Hope" of Warehouse 13.
 He appeared on the episode "Cleveland" of the NBC sitcom 30 Rock.
 He also did a voice-over in the episode "Sandwich Day," announcing that Jack Donaghy would be a new cabinet member in the Bush administration.
 Holt announced the 2006, 2007, and 2008 Westminster Kennel Club Dog Show for the USA Network, and was featured in Making Music magazine.
 He also hosted the 2008 Sci-Fi Channel documentary Mystery of the Crystal Skulls.
 On May 31, 2020, Holt delivered a virtual commencement speech for the 254th graduating class of Rutgers University due to the COVID-19 pandemic.